-Shell as one of the oil giants in Nigeria has most of the licenses for the oil wells in Abia state and 50 wells are estimated concentrated which are perceived high-flying.
+Shell as one of the oil giants in Nigeria has most of the licenses for the oil wells in Abia state and 50 wells are estimated concentrated which are perceived as high-flying.

 According to the report of the Chairman of Abia state oil producing Development Area Commission (ASOPADEC), Mr Samuel Okezie Onwogu, gave a summary account of the production of oil and gas in the state.

-The state delivered 36,000 barrels of crude oil every day ; out of the 36,000 barrels, Imoturu produces 23,000 barrels per day and Isimili flow station produces over 8,000 barrels per day.
+The state delivered 36,000 barrels of crude oil every day ; out of the 36,000 barrels, Imoturu produces 23,000 barrels per day and Isimili flow station produced over 8,000 barrels per day.

 Izaku which has four oil holes make Obigo its flow station while about 30 oil wells from the chairman’s village deliver to Umuri and eight oil wells from Umurie go to Afam.
 Said Mr Samuel Okezie.

-The state in spite of its contributions as one of the oil producing states in Nigeria still experiences poor funding from federal allocation of oil revenue to the state.
+The state in spite of its contributions as one of the oil-producing states in Nigeria still experiences poor funding from the federal allocation of oil revenue to the state.

 This has caused some problems in alleviating poverty and lots of state projects to reduce the suffering of the state citizens are not fully executed.

 Abia state is blessed with several higher institutions.
 The top of these universities was established by the Federal government of Nigeria in 1992 to function as a specialized university of Agriculture.
 This university was named after the Premier of Eastern Nigeria during the first Republic (Chief Michael Okpara).

 The second is owned by the state government which is known as Abia State University situated in Uturu.
 The third and the fourth are both privately established to cater for the improvement of education in the state.

 They are Rhema University and Gregory University both situated in Aba and Uturu respectively.
-Three tertiary hospitals are in the state, the Federal Medical centre in Umuahia, Abia state Teaching hospital in Aba and Abia state college of Health Technology in Aba.
+Three tertiary hospitals are in the state, the Federal Medical Centre in Umuahia, the Abia state Teaching hospital in Aba and Abia state college of Health Technology in Aba.